rtmcdo/rtmcdo.github.io/_posts/2020-01-21-Azure-pace-of-change.md

 As you can see, updates in 2019 (1165) outpaced updates in 2018 (849) and were up by 37.22%.

-I would assume Microsoft has improved its internal processes to ensure that all updates are getting published, regardless the 2019 updates average out to over three updates per day!
+I would assume Microsoft has improved its internal processes to ensure that all updates are getting published, so that might account from some of the increase.
+Regardless the 2019 updates average out to over three updates per day!

 For fun, I made a word cloud of the 2019 updates at [Wordclouds.com](https://www.wordclouds.com/).